-The 5th International Crossroads Asia conference will provide a platform for sharing and discussing conceptual and methodological innovations in AS research that transcend traditional disciplinary approaches.
+The 5th International Crossroads Asia conference will provide a platform for sharing and discussing conceptual and methodological innovations in Area Studies research that transcend traditional disciplinary approaches.
 Among the questions to be addressed are:

-Find more information here.
+Find more Information and a conference schedule here.

 The following contributions have been published recently: